Our mortgage fees and charges

 House Purchase: When you buy a new home you need to pay a conveyancer to complete the legal work required.
 They’ll carry out all the necessary legal checks on the property, make sure that you’re properly registered as the owner and ensure that all the necessary mortgage documentation is in place.

 If any additional legal work is needed - for example, adding/removing a party from the title or if your property is currently on the Sasine Register in Scotland - then you'll need to pay for this yourself.
 Also, if any non-standard costs are incurred - for example, fees for meeting notice requirements to landlords of leasehold properties - you'll need to pay for these.
-Countrywide Property Lawyers will advise you of any such additional costs.
+LMS will advise you of any such additional costs.
 You'll also need to pay for the legal costs incurred where, for whatever reason, you don't complete your mortgage.

 Once your mortgage is set up, there could be costs involved if you decide to make any changes or request additional information about your mortgage.